Plutonomicon/plutarch-plutus/plutarch-trace/README.md

     foo (Foo Bar) requires (Plutarch.TraceSig as Plutarch.Trace.Enable)
 ```

 > Note that it's *the `foo` library* that is instantiated with the concrete implementation.
 Every dependency that uses a generic signature needs to be instantiated like this.
-If there are more dependencies that are generic (e.g a `plutarch-tracing` dependency), all of them need to be instantiated individually (unless you want generic use out of them and want to leave instantiating out to the next user above).
+If there are more dependencies that are generic (e.g a `plutarch-trace` dependency), all of them need to be instantiated individually (unless you want generic use out of them and want to leave instantiating out to the next user above).

-`foo` is the package name that uses `plutarch-tracing` in a generic way. `(Foo, Bar)` is a comma separated list of all the modules that you want to make visible from `foo`.
+`foo` is the package name that uses `plutarch-trace` in a generic way. `(Foo, Bar)` is a comma separated list of all the modules that you want to make visible from `foo`.

 ## Contributing
 ### Learning Backpack